Student Catalog

 • The PN and ADN programs are full-time programs with classroom, lab, and clinical components.
 Some individuals may be eligible to complete the PN program according to a part-time scheduling track.

-• Enrollment for the Indianapolis PN program and ADN programs occurs 4 times per year (January, April, July and October).
+• Enrollment for the Indianapolis PN program and Ohio ADN programs occurs 4 times per year (January, April, July and October).

 • Enrollment for the Ohio and Michigan PN programs occurs 4 times per year (March, June, September, and December).